Documentation

 Ripple mode shifts the rest of the scene's timeline content by the same delta as the primary drag, like a tracking shot.
 The two toggles — push items before and push items after — pick which side of the dragged item's anchor goes along for the ride.

-Both modals honor ripple toggles — non-selected items shift to keep the rest of the scene aligned with the user's edit.
+All honor ripple toggles — non-selected items shift to keep the rest of the scene aligned with the user's edit.
+The toggles ARE the global Push Before / Push After; flipping them inside a modal flips them everywhere else, and vice versa.

 Multiple scenes

 A document can hold any number of scenes.
-Each scene has its own size, frame rate, duration, background color, end-pause (a hold of the last frame after the timeline runs out), and layer tree.
+Each scene has its own size, frame rate, duration, background color, start- and end-pause (holds of the first frame before the timeline animates and the last frame after it runs out), and layer tree.

 Scene transitions